-Days after the raid, General Ashfaq Kayani, Pakistan's army chief, said that any similar raid on Pakistani soil would prompt a review of military cooperation with the United States and informed army commanders of a decision to reduce the strength of US military personnel to "the minimum level".
+Days after the raid on Bin Laden, Kayani, Pakistan’s top soldier, said that any similar raid on Pakistani soil would prompt a review of military co-operation with the United States and informed army commanders of a decision to reduce the strength of US military personnel to “the minimum level”.

 However, just a day before coming to Pakistan, Clinton said working with Pakistan was a strategic necessity for the United States, even as she pressed Islamabad to act more decisively to counter terrorism.

 She praised Pakistan as a “good partner” in global efforts to fight terrorism, though she acknowledged that the two countries had disagreed on how hard to fight al-Qaeda, Afghan Taliban fighters and other groups.